-On September 3, 2025, the European Commission launched the ratification process for the EU–Mercosur Partnership Agreement (EMPA), a transformative deal to boost trade, agriculture, and strategic collaboration between the EU and Mercosur — a bold step towards a stronger, more connected future for both blocs.
+On September 3, 2025, the European Commission launched the ratification process for the EU–Mercosur Partnership Agreement (EMPA), a transformative deal to boost trade, agriculture, and strategic collaboration between the EU and Mercosur, a bold step towards a stronger, more connected future for both blocs.
 At a time when European businesses face mounting pressure to diversify supply chains amid geopolitical instability and escalating trade tensions with major partners such as the US and China, the agreement offers a new avenue for market access and resilience.
-The legislative process is expected to conclude in the coming months, pending final negotiations.
+On May 1, the trade parts of the agreement began to be applied provisionally by the two parties, pending final ratification on the EU side.

 1) Between geopolitical instability and opportunism: the driving forces behind the EU-Mercosur agreement